Archive

 row of books on a book shelf

-Books are small universes—affordable and easily carried, yet filled with endless possibilities to expand and enrich the mind.
-Through their pages, I explore new experiences and worlds, meet unforgettable characters, and deepen my understanding of humanity.
-These are the books I read in April 2025, listed chronologically, and graded by
+Books are small universes—affordable and easily carried, filled with mind-expanding possibilities.
+Through their pages, I explore new experiences and worlds, meet unforgettable characters, and deepen my understanding of…everything.
+These are the books I read in January 2026, listed chronologically, and graded by recommendation (highly recommend, recommend, and do not recommend).

 Read More »